Report: Missouri Governor Blackmailed Woman To Keep Kinky Sex Encounter Secret

 Missouri Gov. Eric Greitens, who campaigned for the position on a family values platform, engaged in kinky sex with his hairdresser and blackmailed her to keep her from telling anyone about their affair, according to an investigative report from KMOV in St. Louis.

-Seals, a former Navy SEAL with no previous political experience, based his campaign on being a native Missourian and “most importantly, a proud husband and father.”
+Greitens, a former Navy SEAL with no previous political experience, based his campaign on being a native Missourian and “most importantly, a proud husband and father.”

 The hairdresser’s ex-husband secretly made a recording when his wife confessed the 2015 affair with Greitens to him.
 KMOV released portions of the recording.
 The two first met at the hair salon where she worked and eventually entered into an affair.
 She told her ex-husband, who was still her husband at the time, that their first encounter took place at Greitens’ home at a time when his wife and children were away.